-These rims are similar to rims occurring on Lamar Complicated while the pinched zone occurs an average of 8.9 mm below the lip.
+These rims are similar to rims occurring on Lamar Complicated Stamped, var.
+Coosawattee.
+Average width of the Folded strip is 16.8 mm, while the pinched zone occurs an average of 8.9 mm below the lip.
 Except for one specimen with cane punctations, all rims have fingernail pinching (Plate VI, b-d).
 Three specimens (Plate VI, c) resemble the "folded or applied rim strip with notching at the base of the strip" which is the dominate rim mode for Overhill Plain (King 1968:62) in the Little Tennessee River area of Tennessee.
-A similar rim occurs on coarse shell-tempered paste at Little Egypt (see Dallas Plain description).
+A similar rim occurs on coarse shelltempered paste at Little Egypt (see Dallas Plain description).